The disconnect dilemma

 I began to ponder this question:

-How might we design systems that align with human behavior — making sustainable choices easier, clearer, and more emotionally rewarding?
+How might we design systems that align with human behavior, making sustainable choices easier and more integrated with everyday life?

 RECOMMENDATIONS